Organised by DTL/ELIXIR-NL in collaboration with COST CHARME

 11.00 Setting the scene Chris Evelo: “From reproducibility to reusability: capturing metadata at the source”

-12:00 Keynote Klemen Zupancic (Biosystemika, Slovenia): Title will follow
+12:00 Keynote Klemen Zupancic (Biosystemika, Slovenia): “Impact of ELN adoption and standardization on scientific community”

 13:30 Evangelia Papoutsoglou (Wageningen University and Research): “Beyond reproducibility: improving the reusability of plant phenotyping data with MIAPPE”